kykyshkaDev/Kukushka_UnitySDK/README.md

 ```

 **SDK Callbacks:**<br/>
-Kykyshka SDK has a lot of different Callbacks for your game.
+Kukushka SDK has a lot of different Callbacks for your game.
 Use this callbacks to detect Survey Complete or problems with loading.

 | Callback             | Parameters                   | Usage                                                                  |
 |----------------------|------------------------------|------------------------------------------------------------------------|